mlin/spVCF/SPEC.md

 [Sparse Project VCF (spVCF)](https://github.com/mlin/spVCF) is a simple scheme to encode the pVCF matrix sparsely, by run-length encoding repetition which arises along both dimensions from pVCF production using tools like [GATK GenotypeGVCFs](https://software.broadinstitute.org/gatk/documentation/tooldocs/3.8-0/org_broadinstitute_gatk_tools_walkers_variantutils_GenotypeGVCFs.php) and [GLnexus](https://github.com/dnanexus-rnd/GLnexus).
 This is advantageous because the columnar repetition of reference coverage information isn't easily visible to generic compression algorithms.
 The encoding includes a checkpointing feature to enable random access within a block-compressed spVCF file, using familiar tools like `bgzip` and `tabix`.

-In addition to this lossless encoding, spVCF suggests a convention for discarding QC measures in cells where they probably won't be useful, which markedly reduces data volume and increases the compressibility of what remains.

 ### Sparse encoding

 spVCF adopts from pVCF the tab-delimited text format with header, and the first nine columns providing all variant-level details.
 The sparse encoding concerns the genotype matrix `V[i,j]`, *i* indexing variant sites and *j* indexing the *N* samples, written across tab-delimited columns ten through 9+*N* of the pVCF text file.
 Each cell `V[i,j]` is a colon-delimited text string including the genotype and various QC measures (DP, AD, PL, etc.).